lukasz-wiecaszek/gr-gnss-gnuradio-3.10/README.md

 At this stage of development following blocks are prepared:
 - acquisition_and_tracking
   - Acquisition and tracking combined in one block.
-Acquisition is responsible for fast detection and coarse estimation of the code phase and Doppler shift of the incoming signal.
+Acquisition is responsible for fast detection and coarse estimation of the C/A code phase and Doppler shift of the incoming signal.
-    Tracking takes output from the acquisition (code phase and Doppler shift) and keeps track of those two parameters as times flow.
+    Tracking takes output from the acquisition (rough estimation of code phase and Doppler shift) and then refines and keeps tracking of those two parameters as times flow.
 - ca_code_generator
   - Coarse/Acquisition codes generator (source block).
 - ca_symbols_to_nav_bits